 In the event that your project is not funded, the following steps are set in place to ensure a fair appeals process for all applicants.
 Applicants should first consult with the grant coordinator to review the considerations that went into the panel's decision.
 Following the consultation, if applicants wish to pursue an appeal, they must submit a formal request in writing within 14 calendar days from the issue date on the denial letter.
 The applicant will receive a written response, and the appeal will be assigned to a different panel, which will meet to examine the grounds of the appeal.
 The appeals panel will provide a recommendation to the ALCA's Board of Trustees for final approval.
-There are three grounds for appeal:
+There are three grounds for appeal, and at least one of these must have occurred for an appeal to go forward:

 - 1. Non-presentation of material information by staff or panelist - 2.
 Misrepresentation of material information by staff or panelist - 3.
-Improper procedure.
+Improper procedure

-Please note: An applicant's dissatisfaction with a denial of an award or with the grant amount is not eligible for an appeal.
+Please note: An applicant's dissatisfaction with a denial of an award or with the amount of the grant awarded is not grounds for an appeal.